laytenter/Insider-London/_tours/london/educational-tours/silicon-roundabout-and-tech-city-tour.md

 This is an exterior walking tour of one of London’s most forward-thinking districts.
 For an in-depth understanding of London’s tech scene, pair this educational guided tour with a [company visit](/london/company-visits) to a pioneering tech start-up.

-To book your Silicon Roundabout/Tech City Tour or find out more then get in touch via [contact@insiderlondon.com](mailto:contact@insiderlondon.com)
+{% include findoutmore.html title="Silicon Roundabout/Tech City Tour" %}